nebulaeonline/microauthd/README.md

 I will keep the last 5 days of updates here; older updates can be found in the [CHANGELOG](CHANGELOG.md) file.

+**2025-07-07**

+Beginning the long slog to implement session-based authentication on a per-client basis.

 **2025-07-06**

 Used the infra brought in for the AMR claim to add per-client token and refresh token expiration times; now you can use the global setting or fall back to a per-client setting if your use case requires.